ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Map-Automation.md

 The first element that I place on my layout will be the S57 map and this cannot be done using code.
 On the ribbon, insert, then map frame, then S51, the one on the right.

-Now that we have a layout and a data
+Now that we have a layout and a data frame on it we can start using `arcpy`.